yunsuxiaozi/Yunbase/README.md

 - num_folds:<b>int</b>.the number of folds for k-fold cross validation.

-- n_repeats:<b>int</b>,Replace different seeds for multiple kfold cross validation.
+- n_repeats:<b>int</b>,Replace different seeds for multiple kfold cross validation.<span style="color: red;">This parameter is generally used for small datasets to ensure the stability of the model.</span>

-- models:<b>list of models</b>.Built in 3 GBDTs as baseline, you can also use custom models,such as
+- models:<b>list[tuple]</b>.Built in 3 GBDTs as baseline, you can also use custom models,such as

   ```python
   models=[(LGBMRegressor(**lgb_params),'lgb')]